aatmunbaxi/site/content/computing/magic-square-common-lisp.md

 Note the function only returns the first square that it finds to be solved.

-We can also find square with pre-filled values and check if a solution is possible.
+We can also solve squares with pre-filled values and check if a solution is possible.

 ```lisp
 (print-square (solve (list (list nil nil 4) (list nil nil nil) (list nil nil nil))))